Ischi94/my_website/README.md

 # my_website
 This is the source code for my website.
-I plan to publish it on Netlify from github.
+The website is currently hosted on netlify at https://gregor-mathes.netlify.app/.